mrjacobbloom/react-immutable-tree/README.md

 - `immutabletree.movenode`
 - `immutabletree.removenode`

-Each event has a `.targetNode` property containing the affected node.
+Each event has a `.targetNode` property containing the affected node and a `.rootNode` property containing the new root.

 #### Static Methods